 \section{Main setup}

 In this section we collect the main constructions and definitions concerning presentable $n$-categories (\cite{stefanich2020presentable}) and $n$-affineness of stacks (\cite{1affineness,stefanichthesis}).
-Both concepts have been introduced only very recently, so it is the opportunity to recall the main properties of presentable $n$-categories and of local systems of presentable $n$-categories over spaces (\cref{subsec:higher_cat}) and fix the main notations concerning $n$-affineness of stacks (\cref{subsec:n_affineness}).
+We discuss the main properties of presentable $n$-categories and of local systems of presentable $n$-categories over spaces in \cref{subsec:higher_cat}; we will then focus on the concept of $n$-affineness in \cref{subsec:n_affineness}.